Marketing Tech Retreat 2025

 Explore the future of AI-driven marketing with the power of the Golden Profile.
 Learn how to transform diverse data into actionable insights for personalised and relevant customer communications.

-This session will cover key insights, touching on how a unified Golden Profile captures real-time, persistent, and contextual customer insights to drive smarter marketing decisions.
+Blake Rowley, Solution Engineer at Twilio Segment, will cover key insights, touching on how a unified Golden Profile captures real-time, persistent, and contextual customer insights to drive smarter marketing decisions.
 From there we’ll look at how to seamlessly integrate behavioural, transactional, and engagement data into a comprehensive customer view for highly personalised experiences.

 Explore how predictive analytics and recommendation engines enhance targeting, engagement, and conversions, and learn how leading brands like Trade Me have leveraged these strategies to boost customer engagement, conversion rates, and revenue growth.